Shrien Dewani 'not faking mental illness'

 The care home owner, from Westbury-on-Trym, Bristol, denies any involvement in the killing of his Swedish wife, 28.

 In August, a judge ruled Mr Dewani could be sent to South Africa to stand trial.

-Home Secretary Theresa May signed an order in September, also approving the extradition.'Suicide risk'
+Home Secretary Theresa May signed an order in September, also approving the extradition.

 Mrs Dewani was shot dead when the taxi the couple were travelling in was hijacked in the Gugulethu township in Cape Town, in November last year.

 Mr Dewani was released unharmed but his wife's body was found later in the abandoned car.

 He is accused of murder, conspiracy to commit murder, robbery with aggravating circumstances and obstructing the administration of justice.

 The High Court, sitting in London, was told Mr Dewani, who did not appear, is so unwell he has been detained for a further six months under the Mental Health Act.

 He has been diagnosed with severe post-traumatic stress disorder and severe depression, and is currently receiving compulsory psychiatric treatment under the Act, the court heard.

 Clare Montgomery QC, Mr Dewani's lawyer, told the court her client was "too ill to be extradited", and would be at a high risk of suicide if he was sent to South Africa.